The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Introduction

 A causal relation, unlike a correlation, is an asymmetric relation that can support inferences about the consequences of interventions and about counterfactuals.
 The sun rising and the rooster crowing are strongly correlated, but to say that the first is the cause of the second is to say more.
 In particular, it says that forcing the rooster to crow early will not precipitate an early dawn, whereas causing the sun to rise early (for instance, by moving the rooster eastward), can lead to some early crowing.
 Nonetheless, causal structure has implications for the observed correlations and consequently one can make inferences about the causal structure based on the observed correlations.
 Indeed, there has been much progress in the last twenty-five years on how to make such inferences, progress that has been primarily due to philosophers and researchers in the field of machine learning and which is well summarized in the books of Pearl~\cite{Pearl2009} and of Spirtes, Glymour and Scheines (SGS) \cite{Spirtes2001}.
 Such inference schemes are known as \emph{causal discovery algorithms}.
 In this article, we shall consider the question of what some prominent causal discovery algorithms have to say about the causal structure that might underlie quantum correlations, in particular those that violate Bell inequalities.

-Suppose that one conducts measurements on a pair of systems that have been prepared together and then removed to distant locations such that the outcome at each wing of the experiment is outside the future light cone of the measurement choice in the other wing.
+Suppose that one conducts measurements on a pair of systems that have been prepared together, and then removed to distant locations such that the outcome at each wing of the experiment is outside the future light cone of the measurement choice in the other wing.
 Suppose further that one finds that the correlations so obtained violate Bell inequalities.
 If one insists on a \emph{causal} explanation of these correlations, then it would seem that one must admit that the causes must propagate faster than the speed of light.
 But this is in tension with the fact that one cannot send signals faster than the speed of light.
 We take this tension to be the mystery of Bell's theorem: if there are indeed superluminal causes, then why can't we use them to send superluminal signals?
 In this article, we will show that the principles behind causal discovery algorithms can clarify the nature of this tension.
-We also show that this tension persists in more exotic proposals for a causal explanations of Bell inequality violations such as superdeterminism, which is an assumption that one is not free to choose the measurement setting, and retrocausation, wherein causes propagate counter to the standard direction of time.
+We also show that this tension persists in more exotic proposals for achieving a causal explanation of Bell inequality violations such as superdeterminism, which is an assumption that at least one of the measurement settings is influenced by a variable that is a common cause of the outcome on the opposite wing (and hence this setting variable is not freely chosen), and retrocausation, wherein causes propagate counter to the standard direction of time.

-Our analysis will also reveal some significant inadequacies of certain existing causal discovery algorithms when applied to Bell experiments and therefore we believe that some of the expertise developed in the field of quantum foundations on causal explanations of correlations may lead to improvements in these algorithms.